ajm9770/oasis-form-checker/src/README.md

 An [OASIS form](https://www.cms.gov/files/document/oasis-e1-all-item-508.pdf) is filled out by a provider who follows a strict [manual](https://www.cms.gov/files/document/oasis-e1-manualfinal12-9-2024.pdf-0).
 Obviously most nurses don't necessarily follow the manual, but this is the most business logic we have.

-- `agents` : typically contains agent definations for a RNN application;
+- `agents` : typically contains agent definitions for a Agentic workflow.
 - `engine` : provides a suite of machine learning analytic functions to perform model training and analytics on your dataset without giving up end-to-end performance
-- `models` : typically contains model definitions. the
+- `models` : typically contains model definitions.
 - `backend`: code for the backend layer of the application--mostly delegates to the other layers
 - `frontend`: code for the frontend layer of application